 Based on feedback by shareholders on the remuneration policy and the Remuneration Report 2019, as discussed prior to and during the General Meeting of 2020, the Remuneration Committee reviewed Avantium's decision not to disclose the Management Board's exact actual targets in advance.
 However, it maintained its view that these qualify as strategically and commercially sensitive information, while confirming that the targets set are fully in line with the long-term strategy of Avantium to maximise the value of its technologies.
 The Remuneration Committee furthermore maintains its view on the one-off fixed award of share options to members of the Supervisory Board upon their appointment.
-The remuneration package for its Supervisory Board members should enable Avantium to attract and retain diverse members with a broad international background and the right balance of personal skills, competences and experience required to oversee Avantium's (execution of its) long-term strategy and performance.
-The one-off fixed award of share options contributes to Avantium's long-term value creation and serves as a long-term investment in Avantium, aiming to align the members' respective interests with those of the other shareholders.
+The remuneration package for its Supervisory Board members should enable Avantium to attract and retain diverse members with a broad international background and the right balance of personal skills, competences and experience required to oversee Avantium's (execution of its) long-term value creation and serves as a long-term investment in Avantium, aiming to align the members' respective interests with those of the other shareholders.